LotfiBendiaf/LotfiBendiaf/README.md

 Hi 👋 My name is Lotfi Bendiaf
 ==============================

-Web developer & Doctoral teacher
+Web developer & Doctoral Researcher
 --------------------------------

 I am a software engineer and a Teacher researcher at the university.
 Developing is my passion, and solving problems is my ambition, and all this while having fun ✌🏼!